SharinLana/react-query/README.md

 Use queries like "limit" and "page" to set the number of the items per page.
 Also use keepPreviousData: true option to use the cached data and prevent dispalying the Loading... message on every button click

+### INFINITE QUERIES (InfiniteQueries.page.js)

+To load more data on every button click